 We manage our global business operations through a variety of information technology (IT) systems which we continually enhance to increase efficiency and security.
 We depend on these systems for commercial transactions, customer interactions, manufacturing, branding, employee tracking, and other applications.
 Some of the systems are based on legacy technology and operate with a minimal level of available support, and recent acquisitions using other systems have added to the complexity of our IT infrastructure.
-We are working to upgrade, streamline, and integrate these systems and have invested in strategies to outages due to natural disasters, power loss, computer viruses, security breaches, hardware or software vulnerabilities, and similar events.
+In addition, the Fitness business separation will require separation of business and IT systems, and new systems and have invested in strategies to prevent a failure or breach but, like those of other companies, our systems are susceptible to outages due to natural disasters, power loss, computer viruses, security breaches, hardware or software vulnerabilities, disruptions, and similar events.
 If a legacy system or another of the Company's key systems were to fail or if our IT systems were unable to communicate effectively, this could result in missed or delayed sales or lost opportunities for cost reduction or efficient cash management.

-We exchange information with hundreds of trading partners across all aspects of our commercial operations.
-A breakdown, outage, malicious intrusion, random attack, or other disruption of communications could result in erroneous transactions or loss of reputation and confidence.
+We exchange information with hundreds of trading partners across all aspects of our commercial operations through our IT systems.
+A breakdown, outage, malicious intrusion, breach, random attack, or other disruption of communications could result in erroneous or fraudulent transactions, disclosure of confidential information, loss of reputation and confidence, and may also result in legal claims or proceedings, penalties and remediation costs.
 We have numerous e-commerce and e-marketing portals and our systems may contain personal information of customers or employees; therefore, we must continue to be diligent in protecting against malicious cyber attacks.
+We have been the target of attempted cyber-attacks and other security threats and we may be subject to breaches of our IT systems.
+We have programs in place that are intended to detect, contain, and respond to data security incidents and that provide employee awareness training regarding phishing, malware and other cyber risks.
+However, because the techniques used to obtain unauthorized access, disable or degrade service, or sabotage systems change frequently and may be difficult to detect, we may be unable to anticipate these techniques or implement adequate preventive measures.
 If our security measures are breached or fail, unauthorized persons may be able to obtain access to or acquire personal data.
 Depending on the nature of the information compromised, we may also have obligations to notify consumers and/or employees about the incident, and we may need to provide some form of remedy, such as a subscription to a credit monitoring service, for the individuals affected by the incident.

-A successful breach could result in a disruption of services, fraudulent transactions, or disclosure of confidential information.
-This could negatively affect our relationships with customers or trading partners, lead to potential claims against the Company, and damage our image and reputation.
+This could negatively affect our relationships with customers or trading partners, lead to potential claims against the Company, and damage our image and reputation